atsign-foundation/events/README.md

 # README.MD

-The marketing repo is used for sprint planning and projects that come from our sprint plans
+The events repo is used for sprint planning and projects that come from our sprint plans

 ## Who is this for?

-This repo is for marketing projects and issues
+This repo is for event projects and issues

 ### Code user